What are the application deadlines?

-Recommendations should be requested from individuals who know you on either a professional or academic level and well enough to provide specific examples and details regarding your past performance and competencies.
-If you are a recent college graduate, you are welcome to provide two academic references.
+Recommendations should be requested from individuals who know you on a professional level and well enough to provide specific examples and details regarding your past performance and competencies.
+If you are a recent college graduate, we encourage you to provide one academic and one professional reference.

 What is the school code to send GMAT or GRE scores?

 The Master of Finance requires 10 courses, 30-credits for graduation.

 MF students are offered a rich selection of coursework in asset management.
 This coursework includes topics such as Quantitative Trading Strategies, Fixed Income Securities and Asset Allocation.
 Computational finance courses such as Business Application Development with Python and Data Science for Finance offer students highly functional and marketable skills.

 What databases and resources do students have access to?